MaciejGawel/strangler/strangle/microservices.md

    client_1    | INFO:root:GET /details returned 200 OK
    client_1    | INFO:root:GET /reviews returned 200 OK
    ```

+   ---

+   **NOTE:** You may need to wait before Review service is registered in Eureka.
+   During this period, Proxy server may be failing.

+   ---

 ### Step 6: Create Details and Product services